brobeson/Rayne/docs/GettingStarted.rst

    with Benchmark() as benchmark:
        benchmark.set_user_code(fibonacci, n=5)

-By default, PBench runs the subject 1000 times.
+By default, Rayne runs the subject 1000 times.
 You can change this with the ``runs`` argument to ``Benchmark()``:

 .. code-block:: python